mit-acl/mppi_numba/README.md

  ![](media/real_world_map_example.gif)

-## Adapting the code

-If you are interested in adapting the code and want to learn more about Numba, please follow the [documentation and recommended tutorials](https://numba.readthedocs.io/en/stable/cuda/overview.html) offered by Numba for CUDA GPUs.
-The knowledge about blocks and threads on GPU is useful.
+## Planner configurations
 On a high level:
 * When `use_tdm=True`, the planner has to sample both `N` control sequences and `M` traction maps.
 In this case, `N` blocks are used to compute costs for each control sequence, and `M` threads within each block are used to produce `M` cost realizations over `M` sampled traction maps.
 A single cost value is produced by each block via parallel reduction.
 If `M>num_max_threads_per_block` is true, each thread handles multiple traction maps, which is not efficient with the current implementation.
 However, block synchronization can be implemented to address this issue by using multiple blocks (and their threads) to compute a cost value for a given control sequence.
 * When `use_det_dynamics=True`, the planner only samples `N` control sequences over `N` blocks on GPU.
 A single traction map that corresponds to the worst-case expected tractions is used by all the blocks.
 * When `use_nom_dynamics_with_speed_map=True`, the planner only samples `N` control sequences over `N` blocks on GPU.
 A single traction map that corresponds to the nominal traction is used by all the blocks.
 A separate map is used to store worst-case linear traction in order to adjust the time cost in MPPI.

+## Adapting the code

+If you are interested in adapting the code and want to learn more about Numba, please follow the [documentation and recommended tutorials](https://numba.readthedocs.io/en/stable/cuda/overview.html) offered by Numba for CUDA GPUs.
+The knowledge about blocks and threads on GPU is useful.

 Although ideally the code should leverage object-oriented programming to support different dynamical systems, [many Python features (including class definitions) are not supported by Numba for CUDA GPUs](https://numba.readthedocs.io/en/stable/cuda/cudapysupported.html).
 Therefore, the repo only implements a unicycle model for ground vehicle.
 However, by modifying the kernels for forward propagating dynamics and the traction distribution map (by providing PMFs for different model parameters), the code can be used for other dynamical systems as well.